icebob/moleculer-java-site/src/introduction.md

 ## License

-This project is available under the [MIT license](https://tldrlegal.com/license/mit-license).
+Moleculer for Java is available under the [MIT license](https://tldrlegal.com/license/mit-license), can be used in commercial products for free.